 Here are some misconceptions about mental illness:

-The media sometimes feeds these prejudices by presenting people with mental illness as being violent and unpredictable.
+The media sometimes can feed certain prejudices by presenting people with mental illness as being violent and unpredictable.

 The following are examples of stigmatizing attitudes and discrimination against people with mental illness: